 2. User Engagement Metrics

-Different user experience engagement metrics give you great insight into how hooked users are with your website, from the frequency of usage to depth and volume of usage.
+User experience engagement metrics give you great insight into how hooked users are with your website, from the frequency of usage to depth and volume of usage.
 They show what users are or aren’t interested in so that you can make quick changes and avoid mistakes that could drive them away.
-Check out some of the most important engagement metrics you should keep track of to improve user experience.
+Check out some of the most important engagement metrics you should keep track of to measure and improve user experience.

 Unique visitor is a term used to describe a person that visits a website at least once during the reporting period.
 The unique visitors metric is the number of distinct visitors visiting a page or multiple pages on your website in a given time.